Skip to main content

 “But this is not bad… I mean he was …” Pratap stopped at Ajabdeh’s audible gasp.

 “Look at the comments.”
 She handed him the phone and started pacing the room frantically.
-Most of the comments were questioning her character, why she was wearing the clothes she was wearing, why was she all over the guy, drinking and partying like no “good” girl should and so on.
+Most of the comments were questioning her character, why she was wearing the clothes she was wearing, why she was all over the guy, drinking and partying like no “good” girl should and so on.
 Only a few women were defending her and blaming the man.

 “But… they don’t know you.”
 Pratap insisted.
 “This will blow over in no time.”

-“Right now it is blowing up.
+“Right now, it is blowing up.
 On my face.”
 Ajabdeh was startled as the phone rang.

 “My social media followers are blowing up.
 There are thousands of lewd DMs from old men and kids.
 The HR called me Monday morning.
 I am screwed.”
 She sat down ranting and moving to and fro.
 Pratap sat down silently beside her.

 “Baba will know.
-Soon my mother will call him saying what a terrible father he is.
+Soon, my mother will call him, saying what a terrible father he is.
 Worse, she would insist I work for her husband.”
 Pratap eyed her talking and felt a little uneasy.
 This was not a matter she would have told him under normal circumstances.
 She was drugged and stressed out.

 “Umm… they have a business?”
 Pratap was unsure what to ask.